hyosung11/junior-to-senior-software-engineer/README.md

 Steps
 1. Diffie-Hellman Key Exchange
 2. Arrive at Symmetric Key
-3. Make sure of no funny business
+3. Hashing to make sure of no funny business
 4. Authenticate User

+### 20. SSH Into a Server
+- generate public and private rsa keys